wlonk/arcadia/2015-02-post-playtest-2-outline.md

   - Hand of cards
   - Track of passion-fed willpower (what _else_ do we do with this? need to make the passion-pursuing game satisfying.)
+      - When you run out of willpower, what happens?
+Define a per-character stress-break?
+Does this impinge on "vice" (dark passion) territory?
+        Could I simplify passions to make both fit?
+How does that related to the passion game?
   - Face card powers that can make massive turnarounds if used in the right way at the right time.
 May allow sudden drains or returns of willpower, etc.